Vietnam.vn - Nền tảng quảng bá Việt Nam

 (CLO) On December 8, the Syrian opposition captured Damascus, forcing President Assad to flee to Russia, ending a 13-year civil war that killed more than 580,000 people and forced 12 million to leave their homes.

-However, the new leadership of Hayat Tahrir al-Sham (HTS) – an organization formerly affiliated with Al-Qaeda – has left many like Hukaima Somar feeling uneasy about who will rule Syria and whether the successor will be better or worse?
+However, the new leadership of Hayat Tahrir al-Sham (HTS), a group formerly affiliated with Al-Qaeda, has left many like Hukaima Somar feeling uneasy, worried about who will rule Syria and whether the successor will be better or worse.

-A 34-year-old musician from the city of Suwayda, Somar fled Syria in 2017 because of the civil war and is now among 2,680 Syrian refugees registered in Malaysia, according to the United Nations High Commissioner for Refugees (UNHCR).
+A 34-year-old musician from Suwayda city, Somar fled Syria in 2017 because of the civil war and is now among 2,680 Syrian refugees registered in Malaysia, according to the United Nations High Commissioner for Refugees (UNHCR).

 A Syrian refugee camp.
 Photo: UNHCR